Narayana-Royal/House_Price_Prediction/README.md

 > Changing categorical values of columns to numericals using various techniques

-> Filling the missing values of each columns using different methods
+> In location feature changing the categorical values which are repeated less to "Other".

-> Visualising the cleaned data to extract insights/Observations
+> Removing the outliers in bhk and bath features.

-> Finalled scaled the cleaned data as training and test in order to build the model for prediction
+> Built LR model to predict the house price.